Prótesis Imbabura provides prosthetics, orthotics, and adaptive equipment in Imbabura Province and throughout Ecuador.

 Prótesis Imbabura, with years of experience in the community, is a small enterprise engaged in fabrication of professional custom rehabilitation devices (prosthetics, orthotics, and adaptive equipment).
 The cost of providing this service is a fraction of the typical cost because Fundación Jen Lee donates high quality components directly to the patients who need them at no cost.
 The only cost for the devices is the cost of fabrication.

-The project has been operational in one form or another since January 2008 and has served over 1200 patients, some who have waited twenty years or more to receive a prosthesis, and have seen their lives transformed.
+The project has been operational in one form or another since January 2008 and takes care of 350-400 clients per year, some who have waited twenty years or more to receive a prosthesis, and have seen theirlives transformed.
 Rehabilitative care is for life; individuals need ongoing followup to realize their potential and to maintain function throughout the many changes of life.